Matthew Towgood

-Matthew Towgood IV (1760/1–1830) was an English banker and industrialist, from about 1808 proprietor of a paper mill near St Neots, then in Huntingdonshire.
+Matthew Towgood IV (17 December 1761 – 1 January 1831) was an English banker, industrialist, and papermaker.
+From around 1808, he was the proprietor of a paper mill near St Neots, then in Huntingdonshire.

 Life

+Early life

-He was the son of Matthew Towgood III, and was banker to Henry Fourdrinier.
+Matthew Towgood IV was born on 17 December 1861.
+He was the son of Matthew Towgood III.

+Banking career

+Towgood was banker to Henry Fourdrinier.
 As banker, he advanced sums of money to the brothers Henry and Sealy Fourdrinier, who were developing paper-making machinery; and was later taken as a partner into the firm of Bloxham & Fourdrinier.
 D. C. Coleman suggests the reason Towgood became a partner may have been a loan extended by Langston, Towgood & Co.
-The Fourdrinier debt is described as having run up to £50,000 or £60,000; but also as with Rogers, Twogood & Co., which was the name of the bank created in 1811 after Langston, Twogood & Co. merged into the Rogers family bank.
+The Fourdrinier debt is described as having run up to £50,000 or £60,000; but also as with Rogers, Towgood & Co., which was the name of the bank created in 1811 after Langston, Towgood & Co. merged into the Rogers family bank.

 Background on Bloxham & Fourdrinier

 A 1809 bank run happened in parallel with the crisis on the future of the paper machines.
 Bloxham & Fourdrinier was for most of its existence a wholesale stationer in Lombard Street, London, co-founded by Matthew Bloxam (also Bloxham, later a Member of Parliament and knighted) and trading at one point as Foudrinier, Bloxam, and Walker; The Fourdriniers were descendants of Paul Fourdrinier who died in 1758.
 Bloxham became an apprentice stationer in 1759.

 Bloxham joined the Southwark Bank (so trading) in 1791, in partnership with Sanderson, Harrison and John Brenchley.
 He further in 1794 involved the banking consortium of Wilkinson, Polhill, Pinhorn and Bulcock in the bank.
 The Southwark bank moved to a new Gracechurch Street building in 1802.

 Matthew's son William Bloxham (c.1780–1869) left the stationery partnership in 1803; and that year married Ann Burnett, third daughter of Sir Robert Burnett, the distiller at Vauxhall.
 He settled at Moditonham House in Cornwall.
 The style of the bank in 1805 was Sir Matthew Bloxham, Wilkinson, Taylor and Bloxham.
 It was commented in 1964 that "surely no concern was run so haphazardly as that of Sir Mathew Bloxham, Wilkinson, Taylor and Bloxham of 27, Gracechurch Street, which failed eventually in 1809."